vannut/laravel-dashboard-ploi-tile/README.md

 ## Usage
 First obtain a personal access-token with the following permissions: `read_servers` & `read_sites`

-In `/config/dashboard.php` add this to the `dashboard.tiles` array:
+Change your `/config/dashboard.php` to have a ploi entry in the `dashboard.tiles` array:
 ```php
 // ...
 'tiles' => [